-Step 1 How to Apply–Surgical Technology Program The Surgical Technology Associate of Applied Science (A.A.S.) program starts once a year in Fall semester.
-Applications will be accepted starting Feb.
-1st until the program is full.
+Step 1 How to Apply–Surgical Technology program The Surgical Technology Associate of Applied Science (A.A.S.) program starts once a year in Fall semester.
+Applications will be accepted beginning February 1, until the program limit of 24 students has been reached.
 Students who are in progress with prerequisites may apply.
-Priority will be given to students who have prerequisites completed and apply by March 1st.
+Priority will be given to students who have prerequisites completed and apply by March 1.
 Program information sessions will be held during February, dates to be announced.
 Before applying to the Surgical Technology program, be sure you’re an accepted LSC student and have completed all pre-program courses and requirements.
 Become an LSC student Apply to LSC Before you apply to the Surgical Technology Associate of Applied Science (A.A.S.) program you must apply and become an LSC student.Become a student Declare your major When you apply to become an LSC student, choose Surgical Technology Associate of Applied Science (A.A.S.) as your major.
 If you change your major after you apply to LSC, make sure to meet with an advisor.
 Have you been an LSC student before?
 If you’ve taken classes for credit at LSC in the last 2 years, don’t reapply.
 If it’s been 2 years or more since you took a class, you need to apply to become an LSC student again.
 Complete pre-program courses and requirements Complete all “pre-program” requirements / courses specified in your program guide.
 View program guides Review pre program requirements in the program guide including: • English/reading • Math Apply while attending pre-program classes?
 Surgical Technology applicants may apply while in progress with pre-program classes.
 However, updated transcripts and supporting documentation must be provided to the admissions and records office before applications can be processed.
-Orientation will be held the first day of class.
+Orientation sessions will be offered in June and July either on-campus or via Zoom.
 If you have any questions or concerns please contact the Program Director.
 Program Director: Kathleen Terwey email: Kathleen.firstname.lastname@example.org phone: (218) 733-6806 30%Next LSC Professional Advisors We highly recommend you meet with a Health Sciences Academic Advisor as you begin your program and throughout to address any questions you may have.
-Background check If you have been arrested, charged, or convicted of any criminal offense, you should investigate the impact that the arrest, charge, or conviction may have on your chances of employment in the field you intend to study.
+Background Check If you have been arrested, charged, or convicted of any criminal offense, you should investigate the impact that the arrest, charge, or conviction may have on your chances of employment in the field you intend to study.
 Accreditation The Surgical Technology program is accredited by the Accreditation Review Committee on Education in Surgical Technology and Surgical Assisting ARC/STSA.
-6 W. Dry Creek Circle, Suite #110, Littleton, CO 80120 303-694-9262 email@example.com Student selection The Surgical Technology program enrolls 24 students each fall.
-Students who become LSC students and complete all Surgical Technology pre-program requirements will be admitted to the program as long as there are available seats in the program.
-In the event there are more students than seats available, priority will be given to students who completed their pre-program requirements first.
-Students are ranked by when pre-program requirements are completed and when they completed their application to LSC / declared Surgical Technology) as their program.
-In the event there are multiple students who completed pre-program requirements in the same term AND completed their LSC application on the same date, GPA in pre-program courses will be used as a tie-breaker.
+6 W. Dry Creek Circle, Suite #110, Littleton, CO 80120 303-694-9262 email@example.com Student Selection Eligible students will be admitted to the program as long as there are seats available.
+In the event there are more students than seats available, priority is given as follows: Students who become LSC students and have completed all pre-program requirements Eligible students who have applied by March 1 Date pre-program requirements are completed Date of Surgical Technology application and program declaration In the event of a tie, GPA in pre-program courses will be used as a tie-breaker.